Shopping Spree

-Shopping Spree is a game show that aired on the Family Channel (now Freeform) for two seasons from September 30, 1996 to December 26, 1997, with reruns airing until August 14, 1998.
+Shopping Spree is a game show that aired on the Family Channel (now Freeform) for two seasons from September 30, 1996, to December 26, 1997, with reruns airing until August 14, 1998.
 Two teams of two unacquainted players went on a shopping spree at six stores, each with four prizes, on a fictional street on stage.
 The object of the game was to match the desired prizes with visual clues given by the contestant in the quickest amount of time.
 The show was hosted by Ron Pearson, announced by Burton Richardson and produced by Jay Wolpert Enterprises and MTM Enterprises.

+In 1996, it was one of four new weekday game shows on the Family Channel, along with Shop 'til You Drop, Wait Till You Have Kids, and Small Talk.